managarm/managarm/docs/src/building/index.md

 This script can use 3 different methods to copy files onto the image:
 1. **Using libguestfs** (the default method).
 We recommend this when root access is not possible or desirable.
 However, it is much slower than method 2 and requires some setup on the host (see below).
 2. **Using a classic loopback and mount** (requires root privileges).
 We recommend this when root access is acceptable because it is the fastest method and most guaranteed to work.
-3. **Via Docker container**.
+3. **Via Docker container** (only works with the Docker build method).
 This is handy in case the user is in the `docker` group since it does not require additional root authentication.
 We discourage this because it uses `docker run --privileged` (which is not safer than giving root access) and [currently has some bugs](https://github.com/managarm/bootstrap-managarm/issues/103).

 Going with method 1 will require `libguestfs` to be installed on the host.
 After installing `libguestfs` it might be necessary to run the following: